 And you know what would happen if you just let it go – an unhealthy and uninhabitable environment.

 Although you may not think of it in the same way, this is the reason you need to change your aquarium water regularly.
 Your aquarium is an entire mini-ecosystem for your aquatic pets.
 It’s their home.
 And if it becomes filthy and uninhabitable, they can’t simply walk outside and get some fresh air.

 They’re relying on you to keep their home fresh and livable.
 Whether you have a freshwater or saltwater aquarium, learning the whats, hows, and whys of aquarium water changing is an absolute must.

 So, let’s dive right into this important topic!

 Why Do Aquariums Need Water Changes?

 Your fish or other aquatic pets spend their entire lives in your aquarium.
-And over the course of weeks and months, their healthy water can grow stale and even dangerous.
+And for weeks and months, their healthy water can grow stale and even dangerous.

-Unlike in their native habitats where the larger area allows water to be easily recycled and toxins to be diffused, your aquarium is a closed space.
-And though effective water filtration systems can help your water last longer, they can only do so much.
+Unlike in their native habitats, where the larger area allows water to be easily recycled and toxins to be diffused, your aquarium is a closed space.
+Though effective water filtration systems can only help your water last longer, they can only do so much.
 Eventually, your water will have to be changed.